zmp/robocar110_ros/rc110_launch/README.md

 ### IMU ###
 ***

 - Current IMU in robocar110 consists of a single-axis gyroscope and an accelerometer.
-We use [imu_complementary_filter](https://github.com/ccny-ros-pkg/imu_tools/tree/melodic/imu_complementary_filter) to integrate the two above sensors to estimate orientation.
+We use [imu_complementary_filter](https://github.com/ccny-ros-pkg/imu_tools/tree/melodic/imu_complementary_filter) to integrate the two sensors to estimate orientation.

 - Install imu_tools:
 ```